Vladimir Mayakovsky. Dreamer and Herald

 Mayakovsky's Memoirs

 In Russian literature of the 20th century, Mayakovsky plays a very particular role.
 He was the first to devote his great talent to the revolutionary transformation of life.
-Mayakovsky was deeply convinced that the revolution and poetry require each other, and took a decisive step to turn poetry into an active participant of meetings, demonstrations, debates.
-For Mayakovsky, his work on the propaganda posters becomes not only the form of participation in the revolutionary struggle, but a kind of laboratory in which he, in his own words, separated verses 'on topics that do not need many words from poetic husks.'
+Mayakovsky was deeply convinced that the revolution and poetry require each other.
+He turned poetry into an active participant of meetings, demonstrations, debates.
+Mayakovsky's propaganda posters becomes a kind of laboratory in which he, in his own words, "separated verses on topics that do not need many words from the poetic chaff".

 A striking example of these creative experiments is the anthology Mayakovsky - Rodchenko.
 Classic Constructivism

 which included three poems of Vladimir Mayakovsky : About This

 , Sergei Yesenin

 , Conversation with a Tax Collector About Poetry

 , illustrated by Alexander Rodchenko, a renowned master of the Russian artistic avant-garde, designer and photographer.
 The photo montage, illustrated Mayakovsky's poems, was the new design approach in the book art.
 For the first time, the author was seen in the illustrations as a real character, thanks to photographic portraits made by Abram Shterenberg and other photographers in 1923.
 The second part of the book consist of excerpts from the memoirs of Rodchenko Working with Mayakovsky

 from 1915 to 1930, describing the meetings, discussions, collaborate work on advertising in the 1920s.

 Breathtaking panorama of the life of Vladimir Mayakovsky, coloured neither with Soviet ideology nor with the struggle against it, is deployed in the book More Than Life at Stake.
 Vladimir Mayakovsky and his Circle